Karen Protopapa

 Research interests

 I became interested in health psychology in 2005, particularly eating and drinking behaviours.
 Progressively, my core research interest moved to obesity.
 My anonymous topic proposal for a national report on bariatric surgery was selected by NCEPOD.
-The report was published in 2012 and has been used by healthcare professionals when setting up their bariatric services.
+The report was published in 2012 and has been used by healthcare professionals when setting up their bariatric surgery and weight management services.

 I am also interested in high risk surgical patients.
-I was the research lead for the national peri-operative care study, the report of which was published in 2011.
-This then led me to my first article as first and corresponding author - the Development and Validation of the Surgical Outcome Risk Tool (SORT) in 2014.
-Following that, I designed the SORT app (given to an app developer to build on Android and iOS) and co-designed the web-based tool; both primarily to be used by healthcare professionals.
+I was the research lead for the national peri-operative care study, the report of which was published by NCEPOD in 2011.
+This then led me to my first article as first and corresponding author - the Development and Validation of the Surgical Outcome Risk Tool (SORT) in the British Journal of Surgery in 2014.
+Following that, I designed the SORT app (given to an app developer to build on Android and iOS) and co-designed the web-based tool.
+This mortality risk tool is being used by healthcare professionals and gives a preoperative risk estimate to facilitate shared decision making and aid capacity planning for ICU/HDU beds.

-I have completed two out of four modules so far of the Graduate Teaching and Learning Certificate.
+Teaching Fellow - I completed all four modules of the Graduate Teaching and Learning Certificate in 2024.

-In 2022/3, my teaching will include being a guest lecturer on the Health Psychology MSc programme.
+I gave four lectures as a guest lecturer on the Health Psychology MSc programme at Surrey.